DevExpress-Examples/reporting-react-customize-parameter-editor/README.md

 Use the `CustomizeParameterEditors` event to change the display format and set validation rules for parameters.
 Check the parameter type and update settings accordingly:
 - Use the [extendedOptions](https://docs.devexpress.com/XtraReports/js-DevExpress.Analytics.Utils.IEditorInfo?p=netframework#js_devexpress_analytics_utils_ieditorinfo_extendedoptions) property to specify display format in the value editor.
-- Use the [validationRules](https://docs.devexpress.com/XtraReports/js-DevExpress.Analytics.Utils.ISerializationInfo?p=netframework#js_devexpress_analytics_utils_iserializationinfo_validationrules) property to set the rules to validate the  value entered in the editor.
+- Use the [validationRules](https://docs.devexpress.com/XtraReports/js-DevExpress.Analytics.Utils.ISerializationInfo?p=netframework#js_devexpress_analytics_utils_iserializationinfo_validationrules) property to set rules to validate the value entered in the editor.

 ```ts
 const onCustomizeParameterEditors = React.useCallback(({ args }: { args: any }): void => {